 We don't dispense ED medication when any of the following apply: concurrent nitrate or nitric oxide donor use (absolute contraindication), recent heart attack, stroke, or life-threatening arrhythmia (within six months), severe cardiovascular disease (NYHA class III or IV), sudden-onset ED under age 40, history of priapism, Peyronie's disease symptoms, retinitis pigmentosa, or symptoms of low testosterone.
 Those need cardiology or urology workup.

-If your intake surfaces any contraindication — a red-flag symptom, a condition we don't treat async, an unclear differential, or a medication interaction — we tell you, refund your $45 automatically, and direct you to the appropriate in-person option.
-You don't pay for care that shouldn't be delivered through async telehealth.
+If your intake surfaces any contraindication — a red-flag symptom, a condition we do not treat online, an unclear differential, or a medication interaction — we tell you, refund your visit fee automatically, and direct you to the appropriate in-person option.
+You don't pay for care that shouldn't be delivered through online telehealth.

 No. Bidwell Health is cash-pay only.
-The $45 flat fee covers the clinical review and, if appropriate, the prescription.
+The $45 online visit covers clinical review and, if appropriate, the prescription decision.
 You can pay with HSA/FSA funds.
 Because we don't bill insurance, your visit doesn't appear on your explanation of benefits or family insurance claims — which many patients prefer for privacy reasons.

 Medication-induced ED is the most-missed cause in men under 45.
 Before reaching for a PDE5 inhibitor, we ask about any new medications started in the last year — particularly SSRIs (sertraline, escitalopram, fluoxetine, paroxetine), certain antihypertensives (beta-blockers, thiazide diuretics), and 5-alpha-reductase inhibitors started for other indications.
 If the ED timeline matches a medication start, a conversation with the prescribing provider about alternatives (bupropion instead of an SSRI is the classic swap, since it tends to be sexual-function neutral or improving) often resolves the issue without adding a second drug.